ml-explore/mlx-examples/mixtral/README.md

 python convert.py --model_path mixtral-8x7b-32kseqlen/
 ```

-The conversion script will save the new weights in the same location.
+The conversion script will save the converted weights in the same location.

 After that's done, if you want to clean some stuff up:

 ```
-rm mixtral-8x7b-32kseqlen/*.pth
+rm mixtral-8x7b-32kseqlen/*.pth*
 ```

 ### Generate